-The main additions operated on the BSI-CC-PP-0084-2014 are:
+81 The main additions operated on the BSI-CC-PP-0084-2014 are:

-Addition #4: "Area based Memory Access Control" from AUG, Addition #1: "Support of Cipher Schemes" from AUG,

-- Specific additions for the Loader, to comply with JIL-Post-Deliv-Load and ANSSI-CC-CER/F/06.002, - · Specific additions for the Secure Diagnostic capability, - Refinement of assurance requirements.

-- All refinements are indicated with type setting text as indicated here, original text from the BSI-CC-PP-0084-2014 being typeset as indicated here.
+- Addition #4: "Area based Memory Access Control" from AUG, - Addition #1: "Support of Cipher Schemes" from AUG, - Specific additions for the Loader, to comply with JIL SRFPDCL and ANSSI-CC-CER/F/06.003, - Specific additions for the Secure Diagnostic capability, - Refinement of assurance requirements. - 82 All refinements are indicated with type setting text as indicated here, original text from the BSI-CC-PP-0084-2014 being typeset as indicated here or here.
 Text originating in AUG is typeset as indicated here.
-Text originating in JIL-Post-Deliv-Load and ANSSI-CC-CER/F/06.002 is typeset as indicated here. - The security environment additions relative to the PP are summarized in Table 4. - 79 The additional security objectives relative to the PP are summarized in Table 5. - 80 A simplified presentation of the TOE Security Policy (TSP) is added. - The additional SFRs for the TOE relative to the PP are summarized in Table 7. - The additional SARs relative to the PP are summarized in Table 9.
+Text originating in JIL SRFPDCL and ANSSI-CC-CER/F/06.003 is typeset as indicated here. - 83 The security environment additions relative to the PP are summarized in Table 4. - 84 The additional security objectives relative to the PP are summarized in Table 5. - 85 A simplified presentation of the TOE Security Policy (TSP) is added. - 86 The additional SFRs for the TOE relative to the PP are summarized in Table 7. - 87 The additional SARs relative to the PP are summarized in Table 9.